conorsch/ansible-digitalocean-vpn/README.md

 Ansible role for creating personal VPN via DigitalOcean.

 ## Requirements
-You should have the following already installed:
+You should have Ansible installed.
+See [below for installation details](#installing-ansible).

-* Ansible
-* NetworkManager

 ## VPN server
 Creates a DigitalOcean droplet for use as an OpenVPN server.